-Great with a sourdough bread or green salad, this octopus with baked beans dish is simple to prepare yet truly delicious and visually memorable.
+Great with sourdough bread or green salad, this grilled octopus on baked beans is simple to prepare yet truly delicious and visually engaging.

 There is some controversy about the sustainability of octopus.
 There is also the ethics of eating what appears to be a very intelligent living thing.
-This New Yorker article on Why Not Eat Octopus? sums up the issues well.
-When eating any living thing we need to be respectful of that life.
-Octopus are amazing creatures, and very tasty!
+This New Yorker article, Why Not Eat Octopus, sums up the issues well.
+When eating any living thing, we need to be respectful of that life.
+Octopus are amazing creatures and very tasty!

 The Japanese and the Spanish, whose cuisines both feature octopus, have paid attention to this sustainability issue.
 The sustainability of beef production around the world is not such a good story.

-There are some ingredients that can be enjoyed without any embellishment by other ingredients.
+Some ingredients can be enjoyed without any embellishment by other ingredients.
 They stand on their own.
 Octopus, like chicken and tofu, is better when paired with something else.
 There are simple and elegant dishes like octopus sashimi with soy sauce and wasabi.
-And there more complex dishes like the octopus recipes on delectabilia.
+And there more complex dishes like these other octopus recipes on delectabilia.
 But always, the octopus is a prominent member of the cast.